 Why should I choose the CHP instead of a Police or Sheriff's Department?

 There are many good reasons for choosing the CHP, such as the many diverse jobs and rapid promotional opportunities.
-Also, unlike many Departments where new officers must spend the first several years of their careers working in a jail environment or in an administrative job, with the CHP, as soon as you have successfully completed the Academy, you will be doing what you were trained to do... providing safety and assistance to the public and enforcing the law!
+Unlike many Departments where new officers must spend the first several years of their careers working in a jail environment or an administrative job, with the CHP, as soon as you have completed the Academy, you will be doing what you were trained to do... providing safety and assistance to the public and enforcing the law!
 You also have the opportunity to transfer anywhere in the state.
 What this means is as your personal or family needs change, you can transfer to any of the 140 different locations statewide.
 In other words, you won't have to spend your whole career working in the same location unless you want to.
 So you see, our Department is very unique with its many diverse opportunities.

 If you have questions or would like to communicate, please call 1-888-4A CHP JOB (1-888-422-4756), which is a toll-free number, or click here to send an e-mail message to firstname.lastname@example.org.
 This will allow you to address any specific issues, questions or concerns which you may have.

 For additional information, contact the CHP at: